jonasmcferreira/whiteiron/jhed-wasteland/mechanics.md

 ## Replacing Key NPCs

-Choices and consequences could lead to key NPC functions becoming unavailable, like the ability to remove curse depending on the party compositions.
-To replace an NPC the party has to convince an outsider of the Outer Region or Thieves to endure and live in J'hed, the easiest way to do this is gold, and it would be difficult for this cost to be less than 5,000gps.
+Choices and consequences could lead to key NPC functions becoming unavailable, like Sammul's ability to remove curses.
+To replace an NPC the party has to convince an outsider of the Outer Region or Thieves Key to endure and live in J'hed, the easiest way to do this is gold, and it would be difficult for this cost to be less than 5,000gps.
 Sourcing this assistance from Outer Region or Thieves Key also will grant those locations influence on Netrus

-The party may also want to bolster the facilities available to Netrus, don't discourage this as the party should feel the mark they have on the location.
+The party may also want to bolster the facilities available to Netrus, don't discourage this as the party should feel their on the location.

 ## Macguffins

+### Bloodstone
+   Melt outside of J'hed

+   Spilling your own blood onto a Bloodstone will grant a vision of the Sheessar Yuan'ti "Greatest"

 ### Scaleplum